Primordial black holes through preheating instabilities in $\alpha$-attractor models: PBH formation during self-resonant preheating

 Here, we have used that the average of even powers of the scalar field vanishes due to its oscillatory behavior \cite{Cembranos:2015oya}.
-For this reason, $\langle c_s^2(k)\rangle$ is independent of $\lambda_3$.
+For this reason, ${c_{\text{eff}}^2}$ is independent of $\lambda_3$.
 The parameter $\lambda$ for the T- and E-models is given, respectively, by

-In the high-$k$ limit, both density and pressure perturbations average to zero, leading to $\langle c_s^2(k)\rangle=1$, which holds both for the full expression \eqref{eq:speed-of-sound-numerical} and the analytical approximation \eqref{eq:speed-of-sound-analytical}.
+In the high-$k$ limit, both density and pressure perturbations average to zero, leading to ${c_{\text{eff}}^2}=1$, which holds both for the full expression \eqref{eq:speed-of-sound-numerical} and the analytical approximation \eqref{eq:speed-of-sound-analytical}.
 This implies that a sub-horizon mode must initially be in the order of the Hubble radius to collapse, which, by definition, is impossible.
-To validate this approximation, Fig.~\ref{fig:sound-speed} compares the full numerical calculation of $\langle c_s^2(k)\rangle$ from \eqref{eq:speed-of-sound-numerical} (red) with the analytical result \eqref{eq:speed-of-sound-analytical} (black dashed) for two cases: a mode near the horizon ($k = 50k_{\text{end}}$, Fig.~\ref{fig:sound-speed-E-I}) and a mode well inside the horizon ($k = 350k_{\text{end}}$, Fig.~\ref{fig:sound-speed-E-II}), where $k_{\text{end}}$ represents the last scale to exit the horizon during inflation.
-One can check that as the modes evolve the speed of sound decreases towards zero, starting from $\langle c_s^2(k) \rangle=1$ during inflation.
-This occurs sooner for $k=50k_{\text{end}}$ compared to $k=350k_{\text{end}}$, indicating that higher-$k$ modes take longer to exceed the Jeans length and collapse.
+To validate this approximation, Fig.~\ref{fig:sound-speed} compares the full numerical calculation of ${c_{\text{eff}}^2}$ from \eqref{eq:speed-of-sound-numerical} (black) with the analytical result \eqref{eq:speed-of-sound-analytical} (dashed red) for {a E-model with $\alpha=10^{-2}$ and $\alpha=10^{-3}$ for the wavenumber where the maximum amplification occurs.
+One can check that, by the end of inflation, the speed of sound is nonzero, but as preheating proceeds, it decreases towards zero (on average).
+At this point, the Jeans' length is sufficiently small to allow the mode to collapse.}

-Lastly, a perturbation will collapse into a PBH if the density contrast, defined as $\delta_{\bm{k}} = \frac{\delta\rho_{\bm{k}}}{\rho}$, exceeds a threshold value $\delta_c$.
+Lastly, a perturbation will collapse into a PBH if the density contrast, defined as $\delta_{\bm{k}} = \frac{\delta\rho_{\bm{k}}}{\rho}$, exceeds a threshold value $\delta_c^{\text{min}}$.
 Here, $\rho$ and $\delta\rho_{\bm{k}}$ represent the background density and the density perturbation, respectively.
 The simplest estimate for $\delta_c$ arises from Carr's original analysis \cite{Carr:1975,Escriva:2021}, which gives $\delta_c \simeq w$.
-However, instead of using Carr's criterion (suitable for a fluid description), we compute the threshold using time constraints \cite{del-Corral:2023,Jerome:2020,Jerome:2020b,Jedamzik:2010dq}.
-Specifically, the time a perturbation $\delta_{\bm k}$ needs to collapse into a PBH can be computed using the spherical collapse model {of the massive scalar field in Einstein de Sitter universe}, which is given by \cite{Goncalves:2000nz,Jerome:2020}
+However, instead of using Carr's criterion (suitable for a fluid description), we compute the threshold using time constraints \cite{del-Corral:2023,Martin:2019nuw,Jerome:2020b,Jedamzik:2010dq}.
+Specifically, the time a perturbation $\delta_{\bm k}$ needs to collapse into a PBH can be computed using the top-hat spherical collapse model of the massive scalar field in the Einstein de Sitter universe, which is given by \cite{Goncalves:2000nz,Martin:2019nuw}

 where $t_{\text{bc}}(k)$ is the cosmic time when the mode enters the IB.
 Eqn.~\eqref{eq:time-of-collapse} effectively estimates the time needed for a perturbation to grow to $\mathcal{O}(1)$, assuming that $\delta_{\bm k}\sim a$, which allows us to define the threshold as follows \cite{Martin:2019nuw}